andrew-sagonowsky/fitbit-usage-analysis/README.md

 Analyze smart device usage data to identify trends in activity, sleep, and daily habits, and apply insights to improve marketing strategy for the Bellabeat app.

 ## Dataset
-FitBit Fitness Tracker Data (Kaggle, CC0 public domain)
+FitBit Fitness Tracker Data (Kaggle)

 ## Tools
 - R